Coming to Kobras for the first time

-If a child is new to the club or to hockey as a sport, we normally suggest that they come down and try out for a few weeks before they commit themselves to the club.
+If a child is new to the club or to hockey as a sport, we normally suggest that they come down and try out for a few weeks before they commit themselves.
 This gives them a chance to see if they are going to enjoy themselves before going through the hassle of registering and creating standing orders for subs.

 The first step is to drop us a line and let us know when you would like to have your first visit - we train on Tuesdays and Thursdays.
 We suggest you come down at 6:15pm, 15 minutes before everyone else (so arrive 515pm for the U8 session and 615pm for older children).
-This gives us time to choose a correctly sized hockey stick for your child and to give them a quick crash course so that they can join in with everyone else straight away.
+This gives us time to choose a correctly sized hockey stick for beginners and to give them a quick crash course so that they can join in with everyone else straight away.
 For children who have played a bit before, it means we can assess them so that they go straight into the correct group.

 Come wearing appropriate clothing.
 If it's cold we have no objections to children wearing fleeces, tights, hats and so on.
 Gloves are fine so long as they have a grip on them.
 Training shoes are a must, and if possible these should have a raised grip on them.
 Smooth-soled trainers can be a bit slippy on the astroturf.
 If your child decides to stick at hockey then hockey trainers are highly recommended, since they provide good grip and a measure of foot protection.